conacts/obsidian/110 Vectors.md

 ## 12.1: Vectors in a Plane
 ### Vectors
-A vector determined by two points, the tail (start) P and head (end) Q. These two points form the vectors compontents, based on which planes it traverses giving it dimensions
+A vector determined by two points, the tail (start) P and head (end) Q. These two points form the vectors components, based on which planes it traverses giving it dimensions
 $$v=\overrightarrow{PQ}$$

 #### Compontents of a Vector:
 - The components of a vector can be broken down based on the dimensions in which it travels.

-##### Finding the compontents with two points
+##### Finding the components with two points
-Vectors are only equivalent if they have the same compontents
+Vectors are only equivalent if they have the same components
 $$v= \overrightarrow{PQ} \quad \quad P=(a_1, b_1); Q=(a_2, b_2)$$
 $$\text{x-compontent}=a_1-a_2 \quad \text{y-compontent}=b_1-b_2$$

-##### Finding the vector's head with the compontents and the tail
+##### Finding the vector's head with the components and the tail
 $$\text{x-head}=a_1+a \quad \text{y-head}=b_1+b$$